 The investigations continue

-The operation conducted by the Naples Public Prosecutor's Office and the Guardia di Finanza represents a severe blow to those seeking to profit from public resources intended to support the legal economy and the ecological transition.
-Investigations are still ongoing to identify any other perpetrators of this serious fraud.
+The operation conducted by the Naples Public Prosecutor's Office and the Guardia di Finanza represents a severe blow to those seeking to profit from public resources earmarked to support the legal economy and the ecological transition.
+Investigations are ongoing to identify any other individuals responsible for this serious fraud.

 The article talks about a very serious fraud involving tax credits for renovations.
 It is incredible how some people can take advantage of the system to enrich themselves, but the investigation seems to be continuing to find other culprits.